Will ARK be the next global currency?

 It’s a complete system rather than just a token.
 It has a lot of defining features, but the main one is probably its bridging chains.
 These let the ARK system connect with existing blockchains such as Ethereum and endless others that have yet to be created.

-It’s also characterised by a very speedy eight-second block time, making for noticeably more responsive transactions than other blockchains can offer.
+It’s also characterized by a very speedy 8-second block time, making for noticeably more responsive transactions than other blockchains can offer.

 Where to buy ARK

 You can also get ARK on Bittrex, Bit-Z, COSS, UPbit, LiteBit, CoinSwitch and Cryptomate

 What are the unique features of ARK and how does it work?

 There are a lot of unique features.
 The most important thing to remember is probably that ARK isn’t just a token.
 It’s an entire system, designed to be able to function as the last cryptocurrency the world needs, based on the following:

 - ARK SmartBridge: ARK is built to integrate features from other blockchains and to work across multiple chains.
 The most immediate application is to bring in essential features like smart contracts, but as blockchains proliferate and become a standard business solution, users may decide to use ARK to integrate multiple, application-specific business chains into a single framework.